Salary by region

 A talent shortage within finance and accounting puts experienced Credit Controllers in a strong position to negotiate more competitive salaries.
 This is especially true as technology evolves work practices, putting skill sets in the Credit Controllers’ favour—communication and collaboration skills will be in high demand.

-Credit Controller salaries in London range between £23,300 and £38,800 which is reflective of the skills deficit that this financial hub is experiencing.
-A Credit Controller salary in Scotland is also higher than the UK average thanks to the industry boom in Edinburgh and Glasgow.
-Professionals in this area can earn anything between £17,700 and £29,600.
+Credit Controller salaries in London range between £26,640 and £43,200 which is reflective of the skills deficit that this financial hub is experiencing.
+A Credit Controller salary in South East England is also higher than the UK average, professionals in this area can earn anything between £18,870 and £30,600.

 Senior leaders are taking a customer-centric approach to business, which has led to an increased push for Credit Controllers with excellent customer service skills and communication skills.
 Professionals can help to increase their worth if they’re strong in this area.